-32. Delegates also highlighted the importance of identifying regional priorities that include capacity building in the eight countries.
-Turning to the way forward, participants identified the following challenges and common areas: 1.
+Delegates also highlighted the importance of identifying regional priorities that include capacity building in the eight countries.
+Turning to the way forward, participants identified the following collective priority areas to be addressed in the context of the MTR of the SAMOA pathway: 1.
 Climate change; 2, Sustainable Energy; 3.
 Disaster Risk Reduction; 4.
 Finance for Development (debt sustainability); and 5.
 Oceans.
 Delegates clarified that topics and issues not explicitly included in these 5 priority areas were still important for the region.

-33. In closing, particular issues raised by delegates included: 1.
-The need to meet more regularly in New York; 2.
-The need to address difficulties at the national level, including coordination among ministries, UN Resident Coordinators, and UN Agencies.
-Common challenges identified by delegates included: 1.
-Development Finance; 2.
-Data gaps; and 3.
-Lack of a regional structure.
-Regarding a regional structure, it was suggested that 4 or 5 priority areas be proposed.
-These include: capacity building, oceans, gender, climate change and disaster risk reduction.
+In closing, the Chair summarised the particular issues raised by delegates included the need to meet more regularly in New York; the need to address difficulties at the national level holistically, including through coordination among ministries, with UN Resident Coordinator, and UN Agencies.
+The common challenges identified by delegates included Development Finance; Data gaps; and the lack of a regional structure for coordination amongst the AIMS countries.
+Regarding a regional approach to the MTR of the SAMOA Pathway, it was suggested that 4 or 5 priority areas be proposed.
+These include capacity building, oceans, gender, climate change and disaster risk reduction.
 It was suggested that, going forward, UNDP should make a proposal that can be shared, approved by capitals, and included in the inter-regional meeting.
 Delegates highlighted the importance of strengthening strategic partnership frameworks and of ensuring that governments know what each other is doing.
+The Chair also highlighted that given the diversity within the group, while a regional approach based on common priorities should be considered in the MTR, due consideration also needs to be given to priorities which are central and particular to certain countries.